gohugoio/hugoThemesSiteBuilder/README.md

 1. On your theme's details page at [themes.gohugo.io](https://themes.gohugo.io/); and
 1. At GitHub (as usual), on your theme's regular main page.

-To ease accessibility for international users of your theme please provide at least an English translation of the README.
+To ease accessibility for international users of your theme, please provide at least an English translation of the README.

-**Note:** If you add screenshots to the README please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
-Relative paths work great on GitHub but they don't correspond to the directory structure of [themes.gohugo.io](https://themes.gohugo.io/).
+**Note:** If you add screenshots to the README, please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
+Relative paths work great on GitHub, but they don't correspond to the directory structure of [themes.gohugo.io](https://themes.gohugo.io/).
 Therefore, browsers will not be able to display screenshots on the theme site under the given (relative) path.

 ## FAQ

-**Question:** My theme flagged as 'old' when it's been updated recently.
+**Question:** My theme is flagged as 'old' when it's been updated recently.

 **Answer:** We use Hugo Modules to manage the themes -- which is backed by Go Modules.
 If you have one or more tagged releases (e.g. `v1.0.0`), we will choose the last version within the current major version.
 To get rid of that warning you need to tag a new release and wait for us to rebuild the theme site.
 Note that for unversioned themes, the latest commit gets picked.